OthmaneAzzouzi/Web-Library-Store/README.md

 Start the server using npm start
 Access the application in your browser by navigating to http://localhost:3000.

+# Features

+* Multiple sellers can create accounts and list products for sale.
+* Customers can browse and purchase products from multiple sellers.
+* An admin panel is available to manage marketing campaigns, users, sellers, and customers.
+Customers can create accounts to save their order history and preferences.
+* A search function allows customers to easily find specific products.

 # Contributing

 If you're interested in contributing, please create a pull request with your changes.